 Provide Cool Water

-A constant supply of cool water is perhaps one of the best strategies for keeping hens comfortable enough to continue eating their rations and laying eggs.
+A constant supply of cool water is perhaps one of the best strategies for how to keep chickens cool in the summer and comfortable enough to continue eating their rations and laying eggs.
 However, water that is cool to the touch during the early morning hours often becomes unappealing, hot liquid before noon in many areas.

 Hot water is much less appealing to the flock, resulting in less water consumption and dehydration.
 Once dehydrated, the hen struggles even harder to stay cool and simply cannot lay eggs.